529 College Savings Plans

 There are two types of 529 plans—college savings plans and prepaid tuition plans.
 The college savings version allows earnings to grow tax-deferred and withdrawals are tax-free when used for qualified education expenses.
 Every state offers at least one of these types of plans.
 Some states offer both, and a consortium of private colleges also offers a prepaid tuition plan.

 With college savings plans, students of all ages can save for all college costs, including tuition, fees, room, board, textbooks and computers (if required by the school).
+Beginning in 2018, 529 Savings Plans can be used to pay for K-12 tuition and expenses for public, private and religious schools, up to $10,000 per year.

 Not Just for Children